sethlagman/hoopcentral/README.md

 # HoopCentral

-Your go-to source for everything about sports
+Your go-to source for everything about sports stats, news, and everything sports-related.

 ![Hoop Central](assets/hoopcentral.png)